zzdjk6/redux-thunk-routine/README.md

     return await api.fetchData(id);
   },
   {
+    // this is optional
     getRequestPayload: async (id: number) => {
       return {
         overwrittenPayload: id
       };
     },
+    // this is also optional
     getFailurePayload: async (e: Error) => {
       return new Error('Overwritten Error!');
     }